SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 WHERE `age` BETWEEN 14 AND 18
 ```

-The **BETWEEN** operator is used in combination with the **AND** operator to set the boundaries of the filtration we want.
+The `BETWEEN` operator is used in combination with the `AND` operator to set the boundaries of the filtration we want.

-The operator is inclusive, so it's taken into notice both boundaries.
+The operator is inclusive, so it is taken into notice both boundaries.

 The values can be numbers, text, or even dates.

 ```java
 SELECT *